hawkins/howl/README.md

 ##Modules
 Currently this project includes the following modules:
 - Owl - a shop-searching bot for providing players with requested items found in the local merchant booths.
-- Auctioneer - a bot for selling items to players for the highest price.
+- Auction - a bot for selling items to players for the highest price.
 - and more to come!
 Feel free to submit your own in a pull request ;)

 ##Dependencies